 My daily work covers:

-Requirement analysis: focusing on customer needs to build the right things - applying agile methods, like user stories, modeling by example with BDD and rapid prototyping.
+Requirement analysis: focusing on customer needs to build the right things - applying agile methods, like user stories, example mapping and rapid prototyping.

 Consulting: Analysis and evaluation of software architecture and quality, for example structural code analysis, basic security audits and performance tests.